Battle of the Flowers

 Check Schedules in Advance

-Train and bus schedules can vary, especially on weekends and holidays, so it’s a good idea to check them in advance and book your tickets.
+Train and bus schedules can vary, especially on weekends and holidays, so it’s a good idea to check and book your tickets in advance.

 Explore Passes

-If you’re planning to travel extensively within Spain or Europe, look into rail passes like the Eurail or the Spain Pass offered by Renfe, which can offer savings for multiple journeys.
+If you plan to travel extensively within Spain or Europe, consider rail passes like the Eurail or the Spain Pass offered by Renfe.
+These passes can offer savings for multiple journeys.

 Consider Local Transportation